 - It is virtually never the case that all land parcels in a particularly area develop at the permitted densities.
 Some landowners are always "waiting" for better circumstances in the future. - Many existing structures are economically viable as built, and will not be replaced. - The densities in OPA 570 are not sufficiently high to make replacement of existing low density structures, with only modestly larger buildings, economically viable.
 Similar factors are in play with respect to the existing planning permissions.
-According to the information in the City's interactive tool for Major Transit Station Areas, existing development (2016) in the area is well-below the currently permitted planning permissions.
+The City's tool for Major Transit Station Areas shows that existing development (2016) in the area is well-below currently permitted densities.
 This reflects the practical reality that it does not make sense for small parcels to redevelop to higher densities if the gains are only modest.
 The difference must be sufficient to make sense, if actual intensification and development to planning potential is to be achieved.